 - There will be no homework, all assessments and assignments will be completed and worked on during class time.
-All sheets and notes will be kept in a folder in the classroom. - There will be no large unit tests, but there will be a short quiz everyday based on the material/work they did the previous class.
+All sheets and notes will be kept in a folder in the classroom, or for remote classes, work will be posted online. - There will be no large unit tests, but there will be a short quiz everyday based on the material/work they did the previous class.
 There will also be labs, projects and other assignments. - At the end of each term, we will use their top ten quiz scores as part of their term mark.
-For this reason, there will be no re-quizzes or quiz make-ups if they miss a class. - So, the privileges are no homework and no large tests, but the responsibilities are attending each class and completing work during class time. - The main topics we will cover are Science as it relates to Food, Health and Career.
+For this reason, there will be no re-quizzes or quiz make-ups if they miss a class. - So, the privileges are no homework, unless there are remote classes, and no large tests, but the responsibilities are attending each class and completing work during class time. - The main topics we will cover are Science as it relates to Food, Health and Career.